ChinmayPillai/Multi-Particle_Force_Simulator/README.md

 ## Animate.py

 Code to animate and export video of evolution of system.
-Videos of Solar System Simulation can be found in the folder 'Simulations Videos and Photos'
+Videos of Solar System Simulation can be found in the folder 'Simulations Videos & Photos'

 ## TimePeriods.py